-Ms. Artemis Repouli holds a B.A. in European & International Studies from University of Piraeus in Greece.
-She completed her M.A. in International Business at Leeds Metropolitan University in UK and has had various administrative roles within companies in both Athens and London.
+Ms. Artemis Repouli holds a B.A. in European & International Studies from the University of Piraeus, Greece.
+She received an M.A. in International Business from Leeds Metropolitan University in the United Kingom and has had various administrative roles within companies in both Athens and London.

 Ms. Akrivou has been working at ACS Athens since 2007 as a Social Studies Teacher in the Middle School.
 She has also taught Language Arts and English as a Foreign Language at ACS Athens.

 Ms. Akrivou was raised in Chicago, Illinois.
 She earned a B.A. in International Relations with a minor in History from the University of Indianapolis.
 She then studied Political and Human Geography at King’s College, University of London, where she received her Master’s degree (MA) in Environmental Politics and Globalization.